DataBeast03/DataBeast/Business/README.md

 #Churn Solution

+First, a compnay must be able to identify which users are at risk of churning.
+The probability of churning.
+As well as the False Positives (non-churns predicted to churn) and the False Negatives (churns prediced to not churn).
+Typically, FNs are much more costly to a compnay than FTs -- this is taken into account.

 This study of the Churn Problem ends with the creation of a Profit Curve.

 A Profit Curve balances the trade off between the cost of reaching users that are at risk of churning and the profit of keeping users that are at risk of churning.